mohdimrandev/oracle-inspired-erp-system/README.md

 # Oracle-Inspired ERP System

 This project implements a comprehensive Enterprise Resource Planning (ERP) system inspired by Oracle's functionalities.
-It is built using Java and PostgreSQL JDBC to interact with a relational database (PostgreSQL).
+It is built using Java and PostgreSQL JDBC to interact with a relational database (PostgreSQL) hosted on Supabase.
 The system provides modules for managing various aspects of a business, including Finance, Supply Chain, Manufacturing, Customer Relationship, and Human Capital.

 ## Table of Contents